No matter how old you are, or how healthy, it's important to have regular eye examinations.

 The AOA recommends that all children who currently wear eyeglasses or contact lenses should have their eyes examined yearly or according to their eye doctor's instructions.
 Read more about Pediatric Eye Exams.

-Adults.
 The AOA recommends that any adult who currently wears glasses or contacts should have a yearly eye exam.
 If you don't generally need vision correction, you should still have an eye examination every two to three years until you reach 40, depending on how quickly your vision is changing and your overall health.
 Doctors often recommend that adults who suffer from diabetes, high blood pressure and other disorders have more frequent examinations, because many diseases have a negative impact on vision and eye health.

 At 40 and over, you should have an eye exam every one to two years to check for commonplace age-related eye issues such as presbyopia, cataracts and macular degeneration.
+Learn more about dry eye treatment.

 The risk of eye disease increases as we get older, soeveryone over the age of 60 should be examined yearly.